lgraba/crawler/README.md

 * Modern with nice API
 * Appropriate for the scale of project and base requirements

-Concurrency: Async
+#### Concurrency: Async
+* I'd like requests to made concurrently without the overhead of threads.

-Crawl State Management: In-memory at first, but expand to DB (future)
+#### Crawl State Management: In-memory
+* For the given scope of this small project, we'll stick to in-memory state management for now.
+For a more robust, production-level implementation a persistent database store would be most appropriate.
+Redis, for example, is very fast for queue/set operations.

-Data Storage for Outputs/Statistics: In-memory at first, but expand to DB (future)
+#### Data Storage for Outputs/Statistics: In-memory
+* Again, I'd like to have persistent data storage via a database (Postgres) in the future.

-Handling Input Constraints: Check when adding to the queue
+#### Handling Input Constraints: Check when adding to the queue

-Error Handling: Log and Continue
+#### Error Handling: Log and Continue

-Infrastructure: Start with a simple CLI script, but then Dockerize it (especially if we're adding a DB).
-Redis is very fast for queue/set operations...
+#### Infrastructure: Start with a simple CLI script

-DX:
+* In the future, assuming we want to implement a full API service encompassing this crawler, I would containerize it (especially if we're adding persistent database storage).
+This would allow us to maintain architecture independence, easiest start-up for additional developers to start using it, and easy deployment to remote environments.
+* CI/CD is a further consideration: automated test runs upon PR via Github Actions would be a good idea to implement for a more robust developmental methodology.

+#### Developer Experience
 * Dependency management: Poetry
-* (future) Dockerization for easy start-up, transportability across architectures, and future extensibility (like when we want to make this an actual service).
+* (future) Containerization for easy start-up, transportability across architectures, and future extensibility (like when we want to make this an actual service).
 This probably only makes sense with additional infrastructure like a database is added.
+Assuming segregated containers (API service, postgres, redis) I would use Docker Compose for local container orchestration.
-* ruff linting rules in pyproject.toml for consistency
+* Ruff linting rules in pyproject.toml for consistency and ensured readability

 ## ToDo